c0ldplasma/huetwitchbotconnection/README.md

 Since version 0.0.13 the gradle build system is used.

 1. To build the application first run the build task the the createExe task.
-1. Copy the huecppsdk-wrapper.jar and the huesdk.dll from ./[project folder]/lib to ./[project folder]/build/launch4j/lib
+1. Copy the huesdk.dll from ./[project folder]/lib to ./[project folder]/build/launch4j/lib
 1. Copy the jre-11-huedeepbot folder to ./[project folder]/build/launch4j/lib
 1. Copy the sequences.json and the response.txt from ././[project folder] to ./[project folder]/build/launch4j
 1. Create a folder named persistence in ./[project folder]/build/launch4j